dsikar/StudioIniSerialBroker/README.md

 ## C# code

-Apply [patch](https://www.microsoft.com/en-us/download/details.aspx?id=45105) to Windows OS if need be Run all comms plus algorithms, pass position/intensity to Arduino.
+Run all comms plus algorithms, pass position/intensity to Arduino.
+Note a [patch](https://www.microsoft.com/en-us/download/details.aspx?id=45105) may need applying if COM port is not recognised.

 ## Arduino code